mmbman/Katagiri/1984-05-16-Awakening-of-Faith-Talk-10.md

 ---
-title: "The Awakening of Faith – Talk 10"
+title: "The Awakening of Faith – Talk 10: Time and Ignorance"
 ---
 ## May 16, 1984 Dharma Talk by Dainin Katagiri Roshi